-A few people have gave up toilet paper entirely by using these cloth squares cut to size and then washing them with very hot water and plenty of detergent.
+A few people have given up toilet paper entirely by using these cloth squares cut to size and then washing them with very hot water and plenty of detergent.
 You can also buy washable baby wipes made from flannel that are hemmed and made for the job!
 They are surprisingly inexpensive.

 Some people throw them into a bucket with vinegar and water for a presoak before putting them into the washing machine.
-Personally this seems like it would be hard to deal with.
-In a survival situation, you may not have a good way to do laundry and boiling rags with feces, or even just traces is a bit time consuming.
+Personally, this seems like it would be hard to deal with.
+In a survival situation, you may not have a good way to do laundry and boiling rags with feces, or even just traces is a bit time-consuming.

 If you were going to implement this course of action, I would recommend treating them like cloth diapers and also using concentrated powdered potassium bicarbonate (Oxy Clean) to further sanitize.
 Making sure any traces of bacteria are gone are very important.

 If these are being used by women to wipe and there are remaining bacteria from feces it can lead to infections that require antibiotics.
 This is the same thing they are talking about when they tell girls to wipe front to back in hygiene and health classes.

 In the old days, families grew a lot of corn on their own so corn husks were saved and used for all kinds of purposes.
 You can dry corn husks and use them for wipes in an emergency.

 I know it sounds odd to bring up GMOs talking about toilet paper alternatives but I have to say that I would find another way to wipe before I used a corn husk that had been sprayed consistently with Roundup and other pesticides and herbicides.